pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 </svg>
 ```

 There are three icons with IDs here.
-They don’t get their own place since they’re stacked on top of each other.
+They don’t get their place since they’re stacked on top of each other.
 Hence the name, I guess.
 Since it wouldn’t look nice, they are also hidden with `display: none`.
 But not just hidden, they’re hidden unless one of them is targeted by ID in the sprite’s URL.
 Just like in the SVG symbol library case.

 As for the `<svg>` wrappers for each icon, they serve an important role in making all that beautiful auto-scaling thanks to the `viewBox` attribute.
 That’s also why there’s a complicated `:root svg` selector: it says “affect only nested `<svg>` elements”, which makes sense since there’s a parent one too.

-You probably noticed that `fill` for icons is set to `currentcolor` which gives a hope that external styling might work in this case.
+You probably noticed that `fill` for icons is set to `currentcolor` which gives hope that external styling might work in this case.
 Don’t hold your breath just yet, let’s try it: `darkslateblue` color for all elements by default and `seagreen` only on hover.
 The `:where` selector just makes you type less for applying the `:hover` pseudo-class.

 ```
 img, svg, div {